BlockFinax-AFCFTA/base-hackathon/USER_GUIDE.md

 ### Creating Your Account

-1. Navigate to the TradeChain homepage
+1. Navigate to the Blockfinax platform homepage (www.blockfinax.com)
 2. Click "Register" or "Sign Up"
 3. Enter your username and password
 4. Read and accept the Terms of Service